bright-sea/webpivottable/doc/api.md

 As we are using dojox.data.CsvStore to handle Csv file and raw data, please reference it for the format of parameters you need passed into list above APIs.

-To load data from OLAP cubes, you can pass cube options into the method below:
+### To load data from OLAP cubes, you can pass cube options into the method below:

-    var webPivotTable  = new WebPivotTable({},"wpt-container");
     webPivotTable.setOlapCube({
         xmlaUrl: "Your xmla server url",
         DataSourceInfo: "Your data source info",